helenclx/Frontend-Mentor-Challenges/results-summary-component/README.md

 - CSS custom properties
 - Flexbox
 - CSS Grid
+- Mobile-first workflow

 ### What I learned

 I got more practice in positioning items with CSS grid and Flexbox.

+I also started learning to write CSS with a mobile-first workflow in order to improve my web page layout on mobile devices.

 ### Continued development